hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 for now).

 Having a look around manually is useful, because it helps us decide what we want next in our FT.
+This is particularly true when you're working with external tools, rather than with parts of the website you've written entirely yourself.

 We want to use the django admin site to manage the polls in our polls app.
 Basically, "Polls" should be one of the options, maybe just below Users, Groups,